Refugee Services (RS) Frequently Asked Questions

 - has been willing to comply with any reasonable request for assistance in the investigation or prosecution of the trafficking (children under 18 are exempted from this requirement); and

-- would suffer extreme hardship involving unusual and severe harm if removed from the US.
+- would suffer extreme hardship involving unusual and severe harm if removed from the United States.

 What is a Confirmed Trafficking Victim?